The differences within sport aviation activities have led to special oversight rules within Australian aviation legislation.

 The Australian Ballooning Federation (ABF) and commercial operators maintain a register of sensitive and prohibited areas where property owners have requested that pilots don’t land, or observe a minimum height when flying overhead.

-The Australian Parachute Federation (APF) administers parachuting regulations, including issuing licences, certifications and instructor ratings.
+The Australian Parachute Federation (APF) administers parachuting regulations, including issuing licences, certifications and instructor ratings for the majority of parachuting activities across Australia.

 For further details refer to the APF.